 web_reg_find("Text=Pass", "SaveCount=Pass_Student", LAST); web_reg_find("Text=Fail", "SaveCount=Fail_Student", LAST);

-Q #28.
-During the load test what is the optimum setting for Logs?
+Q #28) During the load test, what is the optimum setting for Logs?

-Ans => For the load test log level is set to minimal.
-This can be achieved with setting the log level to the standard log and selecting the radio button “Send message only when an error occurs”.
+Answer: For the load test log level is set to minimal.
+This can be achieved by setting the log level to the standard log and selecting the radio button “Send a message only when an error occurs”.

-Ans => For this we will record the script for reading the first mail.
-Try to find what is being posted in the request to read the first mail such as mail ids or row no. From the post where a list of mails is reflecting, we will try to capture all the email ids row no with correlation function and keeping Ordinal as All i.e. ORD=All.
+From the post where a list of emails is reflecting, we will try to capture all the email ids row no with correlation function and keeping Ordinal as All i.e. ORD=All.
 Replace the requested email id in the read post with any of the randomly selected email id from the list of captured email ids.

-Refer this Scripting Tutorial.
+Refer to this Scripting Tutorial.

-Q #30.
-What is the Think Time?
+Q #30) What is the Think Time?
 What is the Threshold level for think time and how can be this changed?

-Ans => Think time is the wait time inserted intentionally between the actions in the script to emulate real user`s wait time while performing activity on the application.
+Answer: Think time is the wait time inserted intentionally between the actions in the script to emulate real user`s wait time while performing an activity on the application.
 The Threshold level for Think time in the level below which recorded think time will be ignored.
-This can be changed from Recorded options->Script->Generate think time greater than threshold.
+This can be changed from Recorded options->Script->Generate think time greater than the threshold.

-Q #31.
-How is Automated Correlation configured?
+Q #31) How is the Automated Correlation configured?

-Ans => Any setting related to Automated Correlation can be done by General Options->Correlation.
+Answer: Any setting related to Automated Correlation can be done by General Options->Correlation.
 Correlation rules are set from Recording options->Correlations.

-Ans => Number of load generator required totally depends on the protocol used to create the script and configuration of the load generator machine.
-Each protocol has different memory print and this decides how many virtual users can be generated from the give configuration of the machine (load generator).
+Answer: The number of load generators required totally depends on the protocol used to create the script and configuration of the load generator machine.
+Each protocol has a different memory print and this decides how many virtual users can be generated from the give configuration of the machine (load generator).

-Q #33.
-What are the capabilities exactly you look for while selecting the performance testing tool?
+Q #33) What are the capabilities exactly you look for while selecting the performance testing tool?

-Ans => Performance testing tool should capable of:-
+Answer: Performance testing tool should capable of:-